Skip to content

 Attendance

-If unable to attend due to illness, the student must notify the laboratory an hour before the start time by phone and the program director before 8 a.m. by phone, and email.
-If a student is ill and confined to bed for more than two days, a physician’s note will be required.
+If unable to attend due to illness, the student must notify the laboratory and the program director an hour before the start time by phone and the program director by text.
+If a student is ill a physician’s note will be required.

 If a personal day is required, it must be scheduled with the program director and the rotation supervisor at least two weeks in advance.
 In general, all appointments should be made on scheduled days off or after scheduled hours, if possible.